Anto-Jerin/Jotstar_Liocinema_Merger--Insights-for-a-Strategic-Merger-in-the-OTT-Domain/README.md

 ### 1.
 >
 > ### Swapable KPIs for all the visuals in the page
-> ###
-> *Enables different KPIs to be analysed without needing to swap pages, resulting in a highly interactive and dynamic report*
+> *Enables different KPIs to be analysed in various levels of detail without needing to swap pages, resulting in a highly interactive and dynamic report*
 > <img width="1024" height="537" alt="image" src="https://github.com/user-attachments/assets/22b26b33-0d26-4664-918c-463467617949" />
 >###### Highlighted part shows the KPI selector
 >